-- The fetus usually turns into a head-down position for birth.
+- The fetus may turn into a head-down position for birth.

-Cell: The smallest unit of a structure in the body; the building blocks for all parts of the body.
+Cell: The smallest unit of a structure in the body.
+Cells are the building blocks for all parts of the body.

-Egg: The female reproductive cell produced in and released from the ovaries; also called the ovum.
+Egg: The female reproductive cell made in and released from the ovaries.
+Also called the ovum.

 Fallopian Tube: One of a pair of tubes through which an egg travels from the ovary to the uterus.

-Fetus: The stage of prenatal development that starts 8 weeks after fertilization and lasts until the end of pregnancy.
+Fetus: The stage of human development beyond 8 completed weeks after fertilization.

-Hormones: Substances made in the body by cells or organs that control the function of cells or organs.
-An example is estrogen, which controls the function of female reproductive organs.
+Hormones: Substances made in the body that control the function of cells or organs.

-In Vitro Fertilization: A procedure in which an egg is removed from a woman’s ovary, fertilized in a laboratory with the man’s sperm, and then transferred to the woman’s uterus to achieve a pregnancy.
+In Vitro Fertilization (IVF): A procedure in which an egg is removed from a woman’s ovary, fertilized in a laboratory with the man’s sperm, and then transferred to the woman’s uterus to achieve a pregnancy.

-Oxygen: A gas that is necessary to sustain life.
+Oxygen: An element that we breathe in to sustain life.

-Placenta: Tissue that provides nourishment to and takes away waste from the fetus.
+Placenta: An organ that provides nutrients to and takes waste away from the fetus.

-Sperm: A cell produced in the male testes that can fertilize a female egg.
+Sperm: A cell made in the male testicles that can fertilize a female egg.

-Ultrasound Exam: A test in which sound waves are used to examine internal structures.
-During pregnancy, it can be used to examine the fetus.
+Ultrasound Exam: A test in which sound waves are used to examine inner parts of the body.
+During pregnancy, ultrasound can be used to check the fetus.

 If you have further questions, contact your obstetrician–gynecologist.

 FAQ156.
-Copyright April 2018 by the American College of Obstetricians and Gynecologist
+Copyright August 2020 by the American College of Obstetricians and Gynecologists.

 This information is designed as an educational aid to patients and sets forth current information and opinions related to women’s health.
 It is not intended as a statement of the standard of care, nor does it comprise all proper treatments or methods of care.
 It is not a substitute for a treating clinician’s independent professional judgment.
 Read ACOG’s complete disclaimer.